Becoming a Resident Assistant

 How do I become a Resident Assistant?

 Becoming a resident assistant is a multi-step process.
 The first step to becoming an RA is the application.
-Applications are available starting December 1, 2016 and are due back by February 8, 2017 to the Office of Residential Life & Housing.
+Applications are available and are due back by February 7, 2018 to the Office of Residential Life & Housing.
 Applications are available in the Housing Office located in Penfield Hall.
-The next part of the application is Group Process on Saturday, February 25, 2017.
+Individual Interviews will take place on Friday, February 23, 2018 and the morning of Saturday, February 24, 2018.
+Applicants will be assigned an interview slot after their application has been received and processed.
+The next part of the application is Group Process on Saturday, February 24, 2018.
 Group process is a positive and exciting part of the selection process that serves as an opportunity for the professional staff to observe applicants interacting in a group setting.
 Applicants will go through a series of activities which will challenge how they work and interact with others on various tasks.
-The final step of the process is an interview.
-All interviews will be held in the morning of Saturday, February 25th.
-Applicants will be assigned an interview slot after their application has been received and processed.

 What are the requirements for application?